12 Easy Fixes for Missed Call Notification Not Showing

 Accessing the Phone app Settings

-5. On the screen that pops up, disable the toggle in front of “Caller ID & spam.”
+5. In the screen that opens, turn off the toggle next to “Caller ID & spam.”

 Caller ID & Spam Settings